 Q. How do I know my baby has enough probiotics?

 A. The most common symptom of not having enough probiotics is eczema.
-The location of eczema might indicate where the baby needs more probiotics.
-An oral probiotic is not enough if eczema appears on the head/neck area and gut probiotics if it is on the whole body.
+The location of the disease might indicate where the baby needs more probiotics.
+An oral probiotic is not enough if topical inflammation appears on the head/neck area and gut probiotics if it is on the whole body.

 Q. Can the baby have too many probiotics?

 A. Yes.
-Thrush might indicate they have too many probiotics, which can be treated with baking soda.
-Please make sure thrush is not caused by other reason such as antibiotic usage.
+Thrush might indicate they have too many probiotics, which you can treat with baking soda.
+Please make sure that no other health issues exist, such as antibiotic use.

-You are doing perfectly if your baby has neither eczema nor thrush.
+You are doing correctly if your baby has neither eczema nor thrush.

 Q. What if mom has allergies?
 Can moms with allergies seed baby’s microbiota properly?